 Is the Lot of Victory calculated from the Lot of Fortune?

-No. Victory is one of the two lots built from the Lot of Spirit (with the Lot of Eros), while Necessity, Courage, and Nemesis are built from the Part of Fortune.
-Its day formula is Ascendant + Jupiter - Lot of Spirit.
+No. Victory is one of the two lots built from the Lot of Spirit, along with the Lot of Eros.
+Necessity, Courage, and Nemesis are the ones built from the Part of Fortune.
+The day formula for Victory is Ascendant + Jupiter - Lot of Spirit.

 Does the formula really reverse for a night birth?